 The roots soaked up the water and we refilled the little shot glasses for months.
 The leaves got bigger and I purchased some soil specially formulated for African violets from our local gardening center.
 I repotted them.
 Guessed the amount of water.
 Guessed the amount of sun.
 And waited.

 Today, I spotted a lovely purple bloom.
+If you also love gardening, you may order plants from a wholesale nursery center.

 Thank you, Marty.